 This week I've had the pleasure of attending and speaking at RustLab, a conference dedicated to Rust in Florence, Italy.
+Here's the recording of the talk.

 It was only the second conference I’d ever attended, and the first I’d spoken at, so it was quite a novel experience for me.
 And I had a lot of fun!
 The conference was well organized, the venue was great, the pastries for the coffee breaks were excellent, I met a ton of smart people, and there were a lot of really good talks.